sagnik/sagnik.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor at the [Department of Computer Science and Engineering, University of North Texas](https://computerscience.engineering.unt.edu/).
 I have two broad research interests: 1.
 [Explaining the behavior and limitations of LLMs](https://dl.acm.org/doi/pdf/10.1145/3529755) with a focus on [model bias](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0277640) and [reasoning abilities](https://aclanthology.org/2022.coling-1.8/); and 2.
 Scholarly information processing to enhance users' experience with digital libraries.
-Some of the example tasks are a)[extracting information from scientific figures](https://dl.acm.org/doi/pdf/10.1145/2928294.2928305), b) [understanding reproducibility of scientific articiles](https://dl.acm.org/doi/pdf/10.1145/3627673.3679831), and [automatically generating limitations of scientific papers](https://arxiv.org/pdf/2505.18207).
+Some example tasks are a) [extracting information from scientific figures](https://dl.acm.org/doi/pdf/10.1145/2928294.2928305), b) [understanding reproducibility of scientific articiles](https://dl.acm.org/doi/pdf/10.1145/3627673.3679831), and [automatically generating limitations of scientific papers](https://arxiv.org/pdf/2505.18207).

 The best way to reach me is by email: sagnikrayc at gmail dot com.
 I am not on any social media (X/bluesky/Insta/FB).
 The linkedin profile is not maintained.